-This is basically a file called sitemap.xml which is usually (but not necessarily) placed in the root of your site.
+A sitemap is basically a file called sitemap.xml (though this is not a required naming convention) which is usually (but not necessarily) placed in the root of your site.
 This is where search engines would routinely expect it to be sitting, unless told otherwise in your robots.txt file).
 The sitemap.xml file contains the structure of the URL's of your Joomla website in a logically structured XML-file.
 This helps Google and other search engines to determine the structure of your website and how to reach all parts of it.
 Actually, you could see this as a part of the internal-link-building process.
 The file looks like this:

 <?xml version="1.0" encoding="UTF-8"?>